phpbb/documentation/development/extensions/tutorial_basics.rst

 Registering the listener
 ++++++++++++++++++++++++

-Before our language file is loaded correctly, we need to register the event listener, so phpBB knows, how to create it.
+To have phpBB execute our listener, we need to register the event listener, so phpBB knows, how to create it.

 This is done by creating a ``config/services.yml`` file. ``#`` is used to start inline comments in ``yaml`` files.